 If you have a bit more time in the country, getting around by car might be an even cheaper alternative.
 The best part about renting a car is, of course, the flexibility that comes with it.

 Opt for an electric or hybrid car if you do decide to rent.
-You can travel more responsibility while still having the freedom to move around.
+You can travel more responsibly while still having the freedom to move around.

 Major Cities Only?

 If you are planning to visit only the major cities in Australia, flying is probably still the cheapest method of transportation for you.
+The big cities have numerous tourist attractions with beautiful sightseeing locations.
 But if you want to see more than just the capital cities, consider the following “car” options.

-Bonus: if there are two or more of you traveling by car, getting a cheap car hire Australia, will be more environmentally responsible than flying or taking public transportation!
+Bonus: if there are two or more of you travelling by car, getting a cheap car hire Australia will be more environmentally responsible than flying or taking public transportation!

-But only if you are traveling with more than 2 people.
+But only if you are travelling with more than 2 people.
 Car rental in Australia is not cheap ($50 a day and more) plus fuel is pricey.
-So unless you are traveling in a group and are able to split the costs, a renting a car often isn’t really an option.
+So unless you are travelling in a group and are able to split the transportation costs, renting a car often isn’t really an option.

 An electric or hybrid car will save costs on fuel.
-And for even better fuel economy, and a more environmentally way of traveling Australia on a budget, consider packing light and opening the windows rather than flicking on the air conditioning when possible.
+And for even better fuel economy and a more environmentally friendly way of travelling Australia on a budget, consider packing light and opening the windows rather than flicking on the air conditioning when possible.

 WANT TO EXPLORE AUSTRALIA BY CAR?